akeneo/pim-api-docs/content/rest-api/resources.md

 ## PAM _- Deprecated_

 ::: warning
 With the introduction of our brand new way to handle assets, the Asset Manager, the PAM feature will be removed from the v4.0 of the PIM.
 As a result, **from now on, all the API resources regarding the PAM assets are deprecated**.
 They will not be available anymore starting from the v4.0.
+To understand why, we recommend you to read this [Medium post](https://medium.com/akeneo-labs/between-stability-and-innovation-c2d2dd61a804), we wrote on this special occasion.
-Don't hesitate to take a look at the [Asset Manager documentation](/documentation/asset-manager.html) to discover this new feature and how much more efficient it will be to handle your precious assets.
+Also, don't hesitate to take a look at the [Asset Manager documentation](/documentation/asset-manager.html) to discover this new feature and how much more efficient it will be to handle your precious assets.
 :::

 ### Asset (since 2.1 and EE only) _- Deprecated_

 ::: warning
 This resource is **deprecated**.
 It means that it will be removed in the next PIM version, aka the 4.0.
 As a result, from now on, all the endpoints regarding this resource are deprecated.
+To understand why, we recommend you to read this [Medium post](https://medium.com/akeneo-labs/between-stability-and-innovation-c2d2dd61a804), we wrote on this special occasion.
-Since the 3.2, you can handle your assets thanks to the Asset Manager, the brand new efficient way to manage your product assets within the PIM.
+Also, did you know that since the 3.2, you can handle your assets thanks to the Asset Manager, the brand new efficient way to manage your product assets within the PIM.
 [Eager to know more about these new assets?
 It's right here!](/documentation/asset-manager.html#the-asset)
 :::